L400-RTI/Training-material/modules/12 - CICD and ALM.md

 - Fine-grained deployment orchestration across environments
 - Integrating Fabric into existing enterprise CI/CD pipelines (e.g., Azure DevOps, GitHub Actions, Jenkins)
-- Dynamic deployments where artifact definitions are generated or transformed at runtime
+- Dynamic deployments where aReal-Time Intelligencefact definitions are generated or transformed at runtime

 This implementation guide explains how to leverage the REST API for managing Eventhouse, KQL Databases, and Event Streams in Real-Time Intelligence workloads.